ghjardim/ghjardim/README.md

   <img src="./checkOutCodeberg.png" alt="Check out my Codeberg" width="300" />
 </a>

+Codeberg is a community-driven Gitea server; in other words, an alternative to GitHub.
+I prioritize hosting my programming projects on Codeberg over GitHub — check out [my profile](https://codeberg.org/ghjardim/)!

 <!--
 **ghjardim/ghjardim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.